inveniosoftware/rfcs/rdm/0003-persistent-identifiers.md

 - **Managed PIDs** means that it is the repository’s job to register, update and maintain the PID in an external registry.
 - **Unmanaged PIDs** means that another repository takes care of registering, updating and maintaining the PID in an external registry.

-This allows e.g. dataset with an existing DOI to be shared in the repository, with the repository having take control and manage the DOI.
+This allows e.g. a dataset with an existing DOI to be uploaded in the repository and the repository to take control and manage the DOI.
+Another dataset with an existing DOI can also be uploaded in the repository without ceding DOI control.
+Its original DOI provider would still manage the DOI for that dataset.

 InvenioRDM must know for each external PID if it’s a managed or unmanaged DOI, since a single DOI from one prefix may be migrated to another repository (i.e. you may or may not manage all DOIs in a prefix).